-As part of the annual review process, we suggest that USTR request that the eligible AGOA countries provide a brief update on the status of their current copyright legislation as well as their plans, if any, to amend their copyright legislation.
+Again this year, we suggest that USTR incorporate as part of the annual review process a request that the eligible AGOA countries provide a brief update on the status of their current copyright legislation as well as their plans, if any, to amend their copyright legislation.
 Such information would be most useful at this stage of the review, before the final report is issued.